 Give your Zakat with Islamic Help to empower those most in need and help transform lives.You can rest easy in your faith, knowing that your Zakat donation will go directly to helping those who need it most, and help lift them out of poverty.
 We work with the aim of empowering those in need to break cycles of poverty and create bright futures free from the devastation of poverty.
 When you pay your Zakat online with us, you are helping some of the most vulnerable people in the world gain access to life-saving food, clean water, vital healthcare and support for orphans.

 Why do we give Zakat?

-Zakat is not charity, It is not voluntary charity not a tax but an obligation.
-By giving Zakat, a Muslim is acknowledging that everything we have is Allah’s and we do not really own it, and we should use it to remember Allah and help those who are in need.
+Zakat is not charity, nor is it a voluntary charity or a tax, but it is an obligation.
+By giving Zakat, a Muslim is acknowledging that everything we have belongs to Allah and we do not really own it, and we should use it to remember Allah and help those who are in need.
 It is also an act to help free us from excessive desire and greed, learn self-discipline and honesty.

-You should record the Islamic date on which you first became the owner of Nisaab - if, on the same date the following lunar year, you are still the owner of Nisaab, you will be obliged to pay Zakat.
-Many Muslims choose to give it during Ramadan as the rewards for good deeds performed in Ramadan are greater than in any other month.
+You should record the Islamic calendar date on which you first became the owner of Nisaab – if, on the same date the following lunar year, you are still the owner of Nisaab, you will be obliged to pay Zakat within the next year.
+Many Muslims choose to give their during Ramadan as the rewards for good deeds performed in Ramadan are greater than in any other month.

 Who can receive Zakat?